Lucky Mulipola: Highlanders

 Mulipola played for the Highlanders franchise from 2007 to 2009.

 In his debut season for the Highlanders, as a draft player, Mulipola scored two tries.
 His best performance for the side was against the Waikato Chiefs in Queenstown when he stood up Roy Kinikinilau and then outpaced him to the corner, then minutes later he outjumped the former Highlander and sent Anton Oliver in for a five-pointer.

 In 2008, Mulipola broke his arm in the first match of the Super 14 season against the Queensland Reds, and was ruled out of the remainder of the competition.

 In 2009, he made only one appearance from the bench for the Highlanders.

 Otago

 Mulipola was signed by Otago in 2007, but missed the NPC competition that year after shoulder surgery.
 In September 2009, while still on contract to Otago, Mulipola was loaned out to Tasman for the remainder of the 2009 Air New Zealand Cup, having not made an appearance for Otago all season.

 In nine appearances for Otago, Mulipola scored three tries.

 Samoa

 Mulipola played two test matches for Samoa in 2009.
 He made his debut against France on 21 November 2009, playing the full 80 minutes.
-A week later he came off the bench against Italy.